-Easily one of Ireland’s most picturesque streets, Galway’s main shopping spot is a pedestrianized stroll invariably crammed with buskers and street performers.
-The pubs call you in, the shops have bright, enchanting fronts and beautiful window displays, while Lynch’s Castle and its ugly gargoyle stand proudly overlooking it all.
+Easily one of Ireland’s most picturesque streets, Galway’s main shopping spot – aptly named Shop Street – is a pedestrianized stroll invariably crammed with buskers and street performers, but Quay Street is where to go to grab a bite to eat.
+The pubs call you in and the shops have bright, enchanting fronts and beautiful window displays.
 It’s still shopping, but soundtracked, mellow, and infinitely nicer to look at.

 Widely touted as amongst the best pubs in Ireland, Roisin Dubh is a combined pub and live music venue, with its music curated by local legend Gugai, and a real social hub for Galway’s artsy aficionados.
 You’ll find something on pretty much every night of the week (and some of the best acts in Ireland appear here regularly), but even when it’s relatively quiet musically, this place is a massive social hub that’s rarely less than packed with buzzing locals.
 Occasionally, the entire street is turned into a ‘silent disco’.
 Let’s face it, being popularly seen as amongst the best places to drink beer in Ireland is no mean feat.